Rosario, Batangas: Electricity

 BATELEC II (Batangas II Electric Cooperative, Inc.) provides electric power to the locality.
 The Rosario branch is home to Batelec II Area II, which has jurisdiction over the towns of San Juan, Lobo, Taysan, and Padre Garcia.

 Water

 The Rosario Water District is a local government entity responsible for supplying and distributing water within the municipality.
-PrimeWater, a private water service provider, partners with local water districts like Rosario to enhance water services through a public-private partnership model.
-In this partnership, the water district retains ultimate authority over water supply regulations and community needs, while PrimeWater operates according to the district's guidelines and standards.
+Hiraya Water Corporation, a private water service provider, partners with local water districts like Rosario to enhance water services through a public-private partnership model.
+In this partnership, the water district retains ultimate authority over water supply regulations and community needs, while Hiraya Water operates according to the district's guidelines and standards.

 Telecommunications

 Originally, Digitel was the sole telecommunications provider in Rosario until it was absorbed into PLDT.
 Currently, Rosario is served by Globe and PLDT.